 Mitchell Hamline is the first and only ABA-approved law school in the country to offer a part-time, on-campus/online J.D. program—known as the HYBRID J.D. program.

 Building on its rich tradition of innovation and access to legal education, Mitchell Hamline’s HYBRID J.D. program enables students to study the law from anywhere in the world.
 The HYBRID J.D. program is part of Mitchell Hamline’s unmatched array of enrollment options, including a weekend J.D. program and full- and part-time programs.

 HYBRID J.D. program features

-- Experiental.
+- Experiential.
 The HYBRID J.D. program incorporates Mitchell Hamline’s core value of experiential and skills-based learning.

 - Accessible.
 For people who are limited by geography, professional commitments, or personal and family circumstances, the HYBRID J.D. program makes a legal education possible.